 Introduction

 When it comes to discussing Berlin, it’s impossible to overlook the city’s tumultuous history and the stark contrast between its two halves: East Berlin and West Berlin.
-For nearly three decades during the Cold War, the city stood as a physical and ideological battleground, bisected by the infamously fortified Berlin Wall.
-In this article, we will explore the differences between East and West Berlin, highlighting the unique characteristics, cultural nuances, and impact of the division on the city’s residents.
+Finally, it must be mentioned that during nearly three decades of the Cold War, the city became a concrete and symbolic front line divided by notoriously concrete Berlin Wall.
+In this article we will discuss division of this city comparing East and West Berlin and the effect of separation of similar and diverse qualities and cultures.

 The Berlin Wall: A Symbol of Divided Ideologies